offby0point5/minecraft-network-manager/README.md

 ### Servermanager

-This repo is just hacked together by someone who does not know anything about code quality or development strategies.
+This repo is thrown together by someone who does not know anything about code quality or development strategies.

 I simply try to build something that suits my needs for a private network.